leekelleher/umbraco-utube-lite/README.md

 * [Macro] uTube Classic Player
 * [DataType] uTube Single Video Picker

+### Umbraco compatiability

+This package was compiled against Umbraco v6.0.5 (via [NuGet](http://nuget.org/packages/UmbracoCms.Core/6.0.5)).
+If support for an earlier version of Umbraco is required, please either raise an issue or feel free to submit a pull-request.

 ## Why a lightweight edition?

 The original [uTube](http://our.umbraco.org/projects/website-utilities/utube) package contained addition data-type editors and lots of front-end goodies, including excellent support for the chromeless player.